brown-band/website/pages/scripts/1980-1981/fall/uri.md

 :sd[The band forms a line on the 50 yard line and plays "Rock Around the Clock."]

 Turning from turkeys to turkeys, we look at the URI band.
 Oh!!!
-They're not there.
-We hadn't noticed.
+They’re not there.
+We hadn’t noticed.
 We wonder where they might be.
 Could it be that Little Bo Peep has lost her sheep.
 Or has she lost something else?
-We form a shepherd's transistor staff and play “Where, oh Where has my Little Ram Gone?”
+We form a shepherd’s transistor staff and play “Where, oh Where has my Little Ram Gone?”

 :sd[The band runs around and forms another line on the 50 yard line.
 They then play “The Horse.”]